Jami-tsm/Jami-tsm/README.md

 Hello, my name is Jameson Baker, I am a Rochester Institute of Technology student of Computer Science.

-My interests lie in the feilds of cybersecurity, and machine learning!
+My interests lie in the fields of cybersecurity, and machine learning!
 I am currently studying python and java.

 Tools Currently in use:
   - Python